 IS IT TIME?

-The relationship you share with your pet is a central part of your life - and the decision to humanely euthanize your beloved friend may be one of the most difficult decisions you ever make.
-Although heartbreaking to think about, we believe letting animals pass on without suffering is sometimes the kindest, most compassionate thing we can do for them.
+The relationship you share with your pet can be a central part of your life.
+The decision to humanely euthanize your beloved friend may be one of the most difficult decisions you ever make.
+We believe letting animals pass on without suffering is sometimes the kindest, most compassionate thing we can do for them.

 The decision to euthanize your pet is as individual and personal as you and your pet.
-Our veterinarians are here to help you make a decision, explain all the options and answer all your questions, but the decision to euthanize is always yours.
-You may want to include family members or friends who share a close bond with your pet when making this decision.
+Our veterinarians are here to help you by explaining all the options and answering all your questions.
+You may want to include family members or friends who share a close bond with your pet.

 A GENTLE GOODBYE

-We believe that euthanasia should be a peaceful experience.
-Our team will place an IV catheter, and your pet will be sedated so they feel no pain or discomfort at any point.
-We will explain the entire procedure, so there are no surprises.
 We understand the desire for your pet to be as comfortable as possible during this process.
-If it makes you and your pet feel more at ease, please ask us about at-home euthanasia.
+If it makes you feel more at ease, please ask us about at-home euthanasia.

-Our doctors and compassionate team will discuss everything that euthanasia entails so that you are prepared and there are no surprises.
-We will discuss your wishes regarding your pet’s remains and explain the procedure of euthanasia.
-We understand how difficult of a time this is, and we do everything we can to treat you and the situation with respect and sensitivity.
+Our team will discuss everything that euthanasia entails so that you are.
+We will discuss your wishes regarding your pet’s remains, and will do everything we can to treat you with respect and sensitivity.

 There are many ways to memorialize and commemorate your pet, and the choice is yours.